 19. Collapsible DIY Ramp

-And to ramp things down (yes, I just made that pun) he have our final project.
+And to ramp things down (yes, I just made that pun) we have this final project.
 It’s a simple two-piece ramp that can fold away for easy storage.
 It makes clever use of fishing line and gate hooks to keep it sturdy while upright.
 You’ll have to see the full build to see what I mean.